Indigo5684/Notes/docs/recipes/snacks.md

 ## Chocolate Fudge

 - Melt 1 bag of chocolate chips on low.
-Stir in 1 can of sweeteneed condensed milk.
+Stir in 1 can of sweetened condensed milk.
 Pour into buttered or oiled tray.

 ## Peanut Butter Fudge

 - Melt $\frac{1}{2}$ cup of butter on medium heat.
 Stir in a 16oz bag of brown sugar, $\frac{1}{2}$ cup of milk.
 - Remove from heat.
-Stir in $\frac{3}{4}$ cups of peanut butter and 1 tsp banilla.
+Stir in $\frac{3}{4}$ cups of peanut butter and 1 tsp bvnilla.
 - Add to $3 \frac{1}{2}$ cups of powdered sugar
 - Pour into buttered or oiled tray.